metabase/metabase/docs/administration-guide/03-metadata-editing.md

 #### Types

-A **column’s** **type** dictates how Metabase displays its data, as well as the column's special functionality, if any.
+A **column's** **type** dictates how Metabase displays its data, as well as the column's special functionality, if any.
 For example, by marking columns in a table as **Latitude** and **Longitude**, Metabase can use the columns to create pin and heat maps.
 Similarly, marking a column as a **URL** allows users to click on the link to visit the URL.

 You can also designate a column as the table's **primary key** or **foreign key**.